Complete Fragrance Guide

 Perfume does deteriorate, and the time period depends on the temperature, light and length of storage.

 Extreme heat and direct sunlight can break down the components of most fragrances so keep all fragrances in a cool dry area and away from windows.
+Do not store fragrances in the car, the scent will change entirely.
 Perfume should be stored at room temperature out of direct sunlight and away from extreme heat sources.
 On average, the shelf life for a fragrance is 3 to 5 years; for pure perfumes it is much less.

 Perfume is described in a musical metaphor as having three notes, making the harmonious chord of the scent.
 The notes unfold over time, with the immediate impression of the top note leading to the deeper middle notes, and the base notes gradually appearing as the final stage.
 These notes are created carefully with knowledge of the evaporation process of the perfume.